Crypto Fundamentals

 Updated

-Gas fees are the network computation costs paid in a blockchain’s native token — ETH on Ethereum, SOL on Solana, POL on Polygon — for executing and confirming on-chain transactions.
-Every on-chain transaction consumes gas, and the resulting fee requires an accounting policy decision: classify it as an operating expense, a cost basis adjustment, or a proceeds reduction.
-This classification directly affects realized gain/loss calculations and cost basis tracking across the portfolio.
-Gas fees are a core knowledge domain for finance teams because gas costs appear on every on-chain record the crypto subledger processes.
+Gas fees are the network computation costs paid in a blockchain’s native token - ETH on Ethereum, SOL on Solana, POL on Polygon - for executing and confirming on-chain transactions.
+Every on-chain transaction consumes gas, and the resulting fee requires an accounting policy decision: classify the gas cost as an operating expense, a cost basis adjustment, or a proceeds reduction.
+The classification directly affects realized gain/loss calculations and cost basis tracking across the portfolio.
+Gas fees appear on every on-chain record the crypto subledger processes, making gas cost accounting a core knowledge domain for finance teams.

-Gas costs vary by 3 orders of magnitude across networks: $5-50 per transaction on Ethereum mainnet, $0.05-0.50 on Layer 2 networks such as Arbitrum and Base, and $0.001-0.01 on Solana (as of March 2026).
-The fee model, denomination token, and settlement mechanics differ per network — all of which affect how the subledger records, classifies, and reconciles gas expenses.
+Gas costs vary by 3 orders of magnitude across networks (as of April 2026).
+The fee model, denomination token, and settlement mechanics differ per network, all of which affect how the subledger records, classifies, and reconciles gas expenses.

 What Are Gas Fees and How Do They Work?

-Gas fees are payments to network validators for processing and confirming on-chain transactions, a core concept within crypto fundamentals for finance teams.
-Fees are denominated in the blockchain’s native token and calculated by multiplying the gas units consumed by the gas price per unit at the time of execution.
+A gas fee is the payment to network validators for processing and confirming an on-chain transaction, denominated in the blockchain’s native token and calculated by multiplying the gas units consumed by the gas price per unit at the time of execution.

 The core formula applies across all EVM-compatible networks:

-Gas Fee = Gas Units Used × Gas Price per Unit
+Gas Fee = Gas Units Used x Gas Price per Unit

-1. Base fee — Algorithmically adjusted by the protocol based on network congestion.
-The base fee increases when blocks are more than 50% full and decreases when blocks are less than 50% full.
-The base fee is burned (permanently destroyed), not paid to any party.
+1. Base fee - algorithmically adjusted by the protocol based on network congestion.
+The base fee increases when blocks exceed 50% capacity and decreases when blocks fall below 50% capacity.
+The base fee is burned (permanently destroyed), removing the ETH from circulation rather than paying any party.

-The total Ethereum gas fee = Gas Units × (Base Fee + Priority Fee).
+Total Gas Fee = Gas Units x (Base Fee + Priority Fee)

 How Do Gas Costs Differ Across Blockchain Networks?

-Gas costs differ across blockchain networks by 100-5,000× depending on the network architecture, consensus mechanism, and fee model — a cost differential that directly impacts the operating expense line for organizations with high on-chain transaction volume.
+Gas costs differ across blockchain networks by 100-5,000x depending on the network architecture, consensus mechanism, and fee model.
+The cost differential directly impacts the operating expense line for organizations with high on-chain transaction volume.

 Ethereum L1ETH$5 - $50EIP-1559 (base + priority)~12 seconds